-The Sligo and Environs Development Plan 2010-2016, currently incorporated into the County Development Plan 2011-2017, will be renewed in the form of a local area plan for Sligo and Environs, to be prepared after the adoption of the Sligo CDP 2017-2023.
+The Sligo and Environs Development Plan 2010-2016, currently incorporated into the CDP, will be renewed in the form of a local area plan for Sligo and Environs, to be prepared within the lifetime of the CDP 2017-2023.

 Previously adopted local area plans for Sligo's Hazelwood-Ballinode and North Fringe areas have expired, but may be revised and republished as masterplans in the future.